robinzimmermann/scraper-server-v3/README.md

 # TODO

+- In test/database/dbPosts-init.test.ts, add tests to ensure the search that is being referenced actually exists.
+-
 - Don't poll isAlive every second.
 Wait until it is discovered it's not alive and then poll until back?

+- When checking JSON files upon starting up (for which there are tests), check that formats for date are correct.
+- When checking JSON files upon starting up (for which there are tests), check that formats for currency are correct.
+- - When checking JSON files upon starting up (for which there are tests), check that formats for numeric strings are correcty.

 "main": "src/index.ts",